FlowFuse/flowfuse/docs/device-agent/quickstart.md

 ```

 Note: The flags used in the command above have the following meanings:
-- -w: Run the device agent in web user interface mode.
+- `-ui`: Run the device agent in web user interface mode.
-- --ui-user: Specify the username for the web user interface.
+- `--ui-user`: Specify the username for the web user interface.
-- --ui-pass: Specify the password for the web user interface.
+- `--ui-pass`: Specify the password for the web user interface.
-- --ui-port: Specify the port for the web user interface.
+- `--ui-port`: Specify the port for the web user interface.
 - You can find more details about these flags [here](https://flowfuse.com/docs/device-agent/running/).

 ### Add Device in FlowFuse